Revati-N/research-log/papers/mnist-intro-1998.md

 # Strengths

-- Introduced MNIST as a long-lasting benchmark dataset
+- Introduced MNIST as a long-lasting benchmark dataset.
 - Clear demonstration of CNN effectiveness for classification
 - End-to-end learning without handcrafted features